tychonievich/graphics/md/text/minimal-webgl.md

 ### Setup

 To `compileAndLinkGLSL` we'll need our shader code as strings;
-there are many ways to do this but one way is to use backtick-delimited strings.
+there are many ways to do this, but one way is to use backtick-delimited strings.

 ```js
 function compileAndLinkGLSL() {